krutijan1/resharer/README.md

 ## Available Commands

-Enact supports several commands, each accessible through the `enact` command and through npm aliases in **package.json**.
+Resharer supports several commands, each accessible through the `python main.py` command.
 For help on individual commands, add `--help` following the command name.
 The commands are:

 ### `converter`